web-illinois/ilw-header/README.md

 - The search slot contains a basic search engine.
 - The eyebrow slot contains links which are displayed in the top-right corner of the header.

+## Attributes

+* `menu`: If set to `none`, the menu will not appear.
+This will hide the menu button, the navigation slot, search slot, and eyebrow slot on both mobile and desktop versions.

 ## Site Name

 For a single page site, the site name can be an `h1` or a `div` as required: